-Wimbledon, Russia, Kazakhstan, serve – Everything you always wanted to know about Elena Rybakina (but never had time to find out)
+Wimbledon, Russia, Kazakhstan, serve – Everything you always wanted to know about Elena Rybakina (but never had time to find out) – updated after Doha 2024

-A Russian player who became a naturalised Kazakh in 2018, Elena Rybakina won the first Grand Slam of her career at Wimbledon in 2022.
+A Russian who became a naturalised Kazakh in 2018, Elena Rybakina won the first Grand Slam of her career at Wimbledon in 2022.
 Here’s everything you need to know about her

 You can follow Elena Rybakina on Instagram